rl1987/trickster.dev/tricksterblog/content/post/understanding-abstract-syntax-trees.md

 is tokenization - cutting of code into substrings that are later organised into parse tree.
 However, this tree structure merely represents textual structure of the code.
-Further step is syntactic analysis - an activity of converting parse tree (also known as CST - concrete syntax tree) into another tree structure that represent logical (not textual) structure of the code.
+Further step is syntactic analysis - an activity of converting parse tree (also known as CST - concrete syntax tree) into another tree structure that represent logical (not textual) structure.
 This new tree structure that emerges from syntactic analysis is known as Abstract Syntax Tree (AST).
 AST is then further processed to yield some form of executable code, possibly with some optimizations being applied on the way.